 Together with my co-founder Dion McKenzie, we've created and launched a proprietary tool, the Race Equ(al)ity Index, to help companies plan, implement and measure their DEI initiatives.
 The Index can help guide resource allocation, policy specifics, and programs that have worked at other companies of different sizes and stages.
 Because when we are crystal clear about the tactics that are needed to improve Index scores, we’re able to really lean into the areas that need work and implement effective programs.
 This level of detail also helps the internal Equity team to advocate for more budget and resource allocation.
 I’m excited to continue my partnership with a cohort of companies continuing with our next iteration of the Race Equ(al)ity Index; and to share findings with the wider tech community, who have been part of my journey from the start.

 I’m publishing our Equ(al)ity Matters podcast throughout February.
 It’s been so fun going deep with guests over the past 6 months as we’ve created the show.
 I’m excited to share the first batch of episodes with the public -- it’s a real pleasure for me personally to do this work.

-Shorten your learning curve, make the most of your resources, and maximize your impact and results.
-Clarify your blind spots, strengths and get a custom action plan to level up.
+Clarify your strengths, understand obstacles and get a custom action plan to level up.